-SOURCE: U.S. Department of Commerce, Bureau of Economic Analysis, estimates based on Survey of Current Business, April 2001, NIPA Table 6.1C and Table 6.16C.
+SOURCE: U.S. Department of Commerce, Bureau of Economic Analysis, estimates based on Survey of Current Business, September 2001, NIPA Table 6.1C and Table 6.16C.

 Income and profit are two measures of an industry's performance.
 Income growth of transportation industries has flattened out since the second quarter of last year.
-Only one percent increase was realized in the fourth quarter.
+A one percent decrease was experienced in the second quarter of this year.
 Stagnant growth caused a sharp dip in transportation industries' profit.
-In the first quarter of this year, the profit of transportation industry decreased approximately 23 percent.
+In the second quarter of this year, the profit of transportation industries reached its lowest margin since the fourth quarter of 1992.